dmuth/is-peco-okay/README-api.md

 ### Actual Development

-- `sls invoke local -f hello` - Run your function locally and print results to stdout.
+- `sls invoke local -f peco` - Run your function locally and print results to stdout.
 - `sls offline --reloadHandler` - Run a webserver.
 Endpoints will be printed out.
 Python files will be hot-reloaded.